marc0l92/obsidian-jira-issue/docs-gen/docs/configuration/authentication.md

 ### Authentication Type: Basic Authentication

-This is the most common authentication and it can be used for both Jira Server and Jira Cloud.
+This is the recommended authentication type when the plugin interacts with Jira Server.

-In case of **Jira Server**, the username and password are the same you use to login in the Jira website.
+The username and password are the same you use to login in the Jira website.
 If you are already logged in, you can try to open a browser incognito window and access to your Jira instance.
 The browser will ask you to login and you can try your credentials.

-In case of **Jira Cloud**, the username is your email address and the password is your API token.
+The specifications of this type of authentication can be found in the [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).

+### Authentication Type: Jira Cloud

+This is the recommended authentication type when the plugin interacts with Jira Cloud.

 You can create a new API token in Jira Cloud from `Account Settings > Security > Create and manage API tokens` ([Official Documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)).
 It is usually recommended to have generate a dedicated API token for this plugin.

-The specifications of this type  of authentication can be found in the [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).

 ### Authentication Type: Bearer Token